 Being recognized by the World Economic Forum as a Young Global Leader is not easy.
 And neither was it building the ‘new currency’ as admitted by Peter Thiel, the co-founder of PayPal.
 Managing funds right from $700 million as president of Clarium to $2 billion as a managing partner of FoundersFund, Peter’s adrenaline has always come from informal innovation-focused startups and mentoring them.
 He is also known for being the first outside investor in Facebook, Inc. Presently, he presently is an investor and co-founder of successful investment and hedge funds management firms like Clarium Capital Management, Valar Ventures, Mithril Capital Management, and FoundersFund.
 Peter sold PayPal to eBay for $1.5 billion in 2002.

 On his 54th birthday, we bring a few interesting yet less known facts about Peter Thiel.

 Name: Peter Andreas Thiel

 Net Worth: $3.7 Billion (As of October 2021)

 Bullish about Silicon Valley being the torch-bearer of American success for years to come, Peter cares less for the education than the impact to the society, the startup founders can bring about through their offering.
 Branded as a contrarian who likes bashing brands and companies, he does see monopolies like Google driving success more than incremental improvement in building technology companies like Microsoft.

-Peter is also pretty biased in the companies he has invested (e.g. Space X, Lyft, Facebook) in and always shoots down the competition stating the reasons why they wold not succeed.
+Peter is also pretty biased in the companies he has invested (e.g. Space X, Lyft, Facebook) in and always shoots down the competition stating the reasons why they would not succeed.
 To most’s dismay, it sounds pretty true, considering the practices of the companies he corners.
-Even Twitter’s growth, he had commented, is no where close to its potential.
+Even Twitter’s growth, he had commented, is nowhere close to its potential.

 1. Lender’s showing complaisance;